 As a Cheetah coach, I often hear students communicate the same thing; that I don’t understand how hard it is or, how hard they are working.
 However, what I’ve learned as a Cheetah coach is that it’s not about how hard one works but more about the belief one has in themselves.

 Henry Ford once said, “If you think you can do a thing or think you can’t do a thing, you’re right.”
 Marry that with a quote credited to Woody Allen who said, “Eighty percent of success is showing up.”
 And you have the secret of success, the secret to passing the PMP exam and, what my father was trying to tell me all those years ago — Believe in yourself and try again.”

-Thank you Ray for your insightful words of wisdom – yes you can in fact pass the PMP exam after only four days of prep.
+Thank you Ray for your insightful words of wisdom on PMP preparation and planning – yes you can in fact pass the PMP exam after only four days of prep.
 And you can go on to do even more amazing things in your career, especially after you learn how to learn cheetah fast – like you do in Cheetah’s Exam Prep class for the PMP.
 A research scientist studied the entire population of PMP exam prep providers several years ago.
 She was working on her dissertation to evaluate if pursuing the PMP exam increased a person’s self – efficacy – that is their belief in their ability to achieve their goals (their “I can.”).
 She inquired with a wide cross section of PMP Exam Prep providers but Cheetah Learning provided 99% of her sample as the others did not have sufficient enrollment to participate (an interesting side detail).
 She was able to validate her theory on how people can increase their self-efficacy by passing the very difficult PMP exam – well at least for Cheetah Learning students.